Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/centos.md

 - Download your license file from your account files in Bintray: `https://bintray.com/kong/<YOUR_REPO_NAME>/license#files`

-- Securely copy the license file to your home directory on the CentOS system
+- Securely copy the license file to your home directory on the CentOS system:

     ```bash
     $ scp license.json <centos username>@<server>:~